teabagging/GoogleSheets/docs/Google Sheets/Excel to Sheets/Insert smart chips Google Sheets.md

-# Insert smart chips in your Google Sheets
+# Insert smart chips Google Sheets

 Insert smart chips in your Google Sheets to include information about: